tandica/rhcsa/boot-procedure/isolating-targets.md

 ### Step 1: List all targets that allow isolation.

-Start from a root user and go to */usr/lib/systemd/system*. earch for the targets that alloow isolation.
+Start from a root user and go to */usr/lib/systemd/system*.
+Search for the targets that allow isolation.

 ```bash
 su - root